0jokerkiller0/E-Commerce-Platform/GETTING_STARTED.md

 - **Frontend**: http://127.0.0.1:8000/
 - **Admin Panel**: http://127.0.0.1:8000/admin/

+### Live Demo:
+A live demo of this application is available at: [https://your-app-name.onrender.com](https://your-app-name.onrender.com) *(Replace with your actual Render deployment URL)*

 ### 2. Create a Superuser (Admin Account)

 Open a new terminal and run: